turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

 This week is focused on building your working resume.

 * Build your resume using [these templates and checklist](/resources/resume_resources)
-* Upload it to CV Compiler, which is an ATS system we partner with that will provide you with feedback on your resume (further instructions on the session's slides).
 * Update your resume using that feedback

 #### Resume Review Practice